Protesting In A Pandemic: "The Police Are Far More Dangerous To Black Life Than Covid-19"

 Advertisement

-The 11 p.m. curfew [New York City just imposed] is racist.
-Because people could not handle a quarantine and this is their response to Black people protesting.
-It makes everything more dangerous for a person of color.
+The 11pm curfew [New York City just imposed] is racist.
+Because people could not handle a quarantine and this is their response to black people protesting.
+It makes everything more dangerous for a person of colour.

 Advertisement